History of Bell Bottom Jeans

 Even though no one knows who invented the bell-bottom styled jeans, the earliest adoption of this trend was during the seventeenth century.
 It was when the U.S. Navy had no formal uniform and some sailors adopted wearing wide-legged trousers.
 This trend was taken up, during the War of 1812, merely on the basis of functionality and not fashion.

 As history records, wearing wide-legged trousers made it easier for the sailors to roll the pants up in case of high waters.
 This prevented their clothes from soiling while working in muddy waters.
 These pants were more of just wide-legged trousers rather than properly shaped bell-bottoms.
 They were continuously used as part of the uniform until in 1977, they were replaced by a more conventional flare of the approved navy uniform.
-Even though the current uniform of the US Navy is known to be bell-bottomed, they simple just have wide legs.
+Even though the current uniform of the US Navy is known to be bell-bottomed, they simply just have wide legs.

 During the 1920s, the bell bottoms made an entry into mainstream fashion through the unique designs of the French Designer Coco Chanel.
 Chanel was famous for making the women of this era come out of their corsets and dresses, and wearing loose trousers and pants.
 Chanel took inspiration from the loose sailor pants and introduced versions of her own such as, ’Yachting pants’ and ‘Beach Pajamas’.